10udCryp7/DCGANime/README.md

 - Link for data: https://www.kaggle.com/datasets/splcher/animefacedataset

 ## Results
 Result is showed below.
-The model is train with 260 epochs.
+The model is trained with 260 epochs.
 It's clearly seen that the quality of generated images are better over time.

 ![Result](animation3.gif)